sjmuurine/EpitopesFromOGs/README.md

 python3 /scratch/directory/directory/999scripts/split_orthogroups_v2.py

-Then sequences within the orthogroups are aligned with MAFFT and parameter --auto This allows automatic algorithm selection based on dataset size in our case it was / will be L-INS-i (Probably most accurate, very slow) the script records log files from the alignmet to "mafft_errors.log" and aligned fastas / orthogroup in a folder "alignments"
+Then sequences within the orthogroups are aligned with MAFFT and parameter --auto This allows automatic algorithm selection based on dataset size.
+In our case it was / will be L-INS-i (Probably most accurate, very slow).
+The script records log files from the alignmet to "mafft_errors.log" and aligned fastas / orthogroup in a folder "alignments"

-run the alignment like this:
+Run the alignment like this:
 (cd directory/where/arranged/fastas/are/ )
 sbatch /scratch/directory/directory/999scripts/batch_mafft_orthogroups2.sh